xnought/svelte-standards/README.md

 <canvas width="{100}" height="{100}" bind:this="{canvasEl}"></canvas>
 ```

 But now you see!
-You get control over reactive statements and readability by not using anonymous statements `$: {}` and instead using function definitions.
+You get control over reactive statements and readability by not using anonymous statements `$: {}` and instead using function definitions for english readability and control over what variables should trigger the function.

 ### TODO GUIDELINES